mtgatool/mtgatool-web/src/components/docs/resources/introduction.md

   - Cards seen
   - Draft helper
   - Odds of card drawing
-- Collection viewer
+- Collection viewer *
-- Collection completion estimator (for drafters)
+- Collection completion estimator (for drafters) *
 - Deck stats
-- Draft replays
+- Draft replays *
-- Events History
 - Match History (with filters!)
 - Winrate viewer, with filters of colors, deck, formats, events and more!

+\* *Version 6 was a complete rewrite of the application, and some data like cards/collection was removed from the logs in August 2020, so these features are still not re-implemented.*

 # Bugs